 A form required to be sent to a customer when a position is closed; it must describe the trade, show profit or loss and the commission.

 Anyone who enters the market as a buyer of a good, service, futures contract, call, or put.

-A technique used by a hedger who holds his futures or option position without exiting and re-entering the position until the cash commodity is sold.
+A technique used by a hedger who holds their futures or option position without exiting and re-entering the position until the cash commodity is sold.
 Pure hedging also is known as conservative or true hedging, and is used largely by inexperienced traders wary of price fluctuation, but interested in achieving a target price.

 An option contract giving the buyer the right to sell something at a specified price within a certain period of time.
 A put is purchased in expectation of lower prices.
 If prices are expected to rise, a put may be sold.
-The seller receives the premium as compensation for accepting the obligation to accept delivery, if the put buyer exercises his right to sell.
+The seller receives the premium as compensation for accepting the obligation to accept delivery, if the put buyer exercises their right to sell.
 See also Limited risk.